BraileySharpe/HauntedTextAdventure/README.md

 Explore the mansion by moving north, south, east, west, up, or down.
 Your goal is to find the Exit while avoiding hazards.

-How to Reach all Hazards

--Start in the Entrance Hall: Begin in the Entrance Hall.

--Move North to the Library: Head north to reach the Library.
-Watch out for the Ghostly Apparition (10 damage).

--Move Up to the Attic: From the library, move up to the Attic.
-Beware of the Creepy Doll (10 damage).

--Move Down to the Library (10 damage), then East to the Ballroom.
-Encounter the Dancing Shadows (18 damage).

--Return to Library and Move Down: Go back down to the Library (10 damage) and then south to the Entrance Hall.

--Move East to the Kitchen: From the entrance, move east to the Kitchen.
-Encounter the Cursed Stove (15 damage).

--Move Down to the Basement: From the kitchen, move down to the Basement.
-Face the Rotting Corpse (100 damage, will die here).

 ### How to Reach Exit

 -Start in the Entrance Hall: Begin in the Entrance Hall.